 If you’re one of those people that burn the candle at both ends and insult your body with poor food choices, you could be setting yourself up for a fall later in life.
-Everyone has a built in genetic code that protects the person from specific illness or diseases.
+Everyone has a built-in genetic code that protects the person from specific illnesses or diseases.
 While you might believe you’re invincible, it just might be your genetic make-up protecting you.

 If you had the lifestyle, want to change your habits and protect your health, it’s never too late to make the changes.
 While free radicals can destroy many of the cells in your body, and the destruction of the cells is what causes aging and disease, the use of antioxidants can help reverse some of the changes and prevent further damage.

 Your health is too important not to give diet and exercise a shot at improving it.
 Many people that lived a sedentary lifestyle now facing a critical illness find that changing their diet and exercise habits is one way to improve the body’s ability to fight back against even the strongest, most devastating diseases.

 You’ll find ample stories about people fighting cancer that used complementary healing techniques to aid their fight against cancer and maintained their stamina even though they were taking powerful chemotherapy.
 The use of diet and exercise to not only maintain health but also return a body back to health can be powerful.

 Other important thing to remember for your health is an annual check-up.
 While you might not feel bad, insidious conditions such as high blood pressure and cancer have very few symptoms in the early stages.
 Often people with high blood pressure find out they have the problem only because they went to the doctor’s office for some other medical issue.
 Of course, everyone knows that cancer is a killer but high blood pressure, one of the easiest conditions to treat, can cause coronary disease, stroke and other life-threatening conditions.
 A simple annual check-up can identify the condition before it takes its toll on your health.